geteduroam/linux-app/technical-docs.md

 - Else, check whether `oauth` is set to True then OAuth flow, else direct flow
   - For a more complete check, instead of only checking if `oauth` is True a client can also check for the presence of `authorization_endpoint` and `token_endpoint`

-The implementation of each flow will be given in the next section
+The implementation of each flow will be given later.
+Before we can do that, however, we first explain how a profile should be selected

+## Profile selection
+As can be deduced from the JSON format, there are multiple profiles available per instance.
+If an instance only has one profile then the profile MUST be automatically chosen without any user interaction.

+If there are multiple profiles then multiple profiles MUST be shown in the UI, asking for a selection to the user.
+The profile indicated with the `default` attribute set to true SHOULD be in bold, or in case the UI does not support bold text, it SHOULD have a */(default) pre/postfix.

+When the profile has been selected, we can use the correct flow to get the EAP metadata.
+In the next section, we will go over implementing the various flows.

 ## Flow implementations
+This section describes the different way that the app should continue when the profile has been selected.

 ### Redirect
 After parsing the discovery entry and determining that the flow is Redirect, the redirect should be verified whether or not the following holds:

-- The value is an URL
+- The value is a URL
-- The scheme of the URL is HTTPS
+- The scheme of the URL is HTTPS or HTTP

-If the value is not an URL, or the scheme is HTTP (an insecure URL), the app SHOULD NOT open the url in the browser but should show a friendly error in the UI that the profile is not available.
+If the value is not a URL, or the scheme is not HTTP/HTTPS, the app SHOULD NOT open the url in the browser but should show a friendly error in the UI that the profile is not available.

+If the scheme of the URL is HTTP it MUST be rewritten to HTTPS.

+Note that the redirect flow is one of the last steps that the app needs to do as the redirect does not give back an EAP metadata file.
+This redirect is only used to give the user information on how to proceed with configuring the network himself.

+### Direct
+When the app has determined that the profile does not support redirect and oauth is disabled, the app should get the eap config via the `eapconfig_endpoint`.
+The EAP metadata file is returned in the HTTP response body.

+Note that like the URL in redirect, the app MUST parse the `eapconfig_endpont` to check whether or not it is a valid URL, the scheme is HTTP or HTTPS and MUST rewrite HTTP to the HTTPS scheme.

+### OAuth